BC Rail Reporting marks: PGE, BCOL, BCIT

 Reorganization of BCR led to yet another name change in 1984.
 Following restructuring, the railway became known as BC Rail.
 That same year the railway made another acquisition, the British Columbia Harbours Board Railway, that later became a hotbed of controversy.
 Harbours Board was a strategically important short line that gave CN, the CPR and Burlington Northern (later BNSF) access to the Roberts Bank Terminal, a huge coal shipping facility.

+By the early 1980s, BC Rail was showing a profit.
+The railway then began to branch out into shipping which became a major part of its business focus.
 Passenger service was never a large part of BC Rail's operations.
 Service cutbacks actually started back in the 1960s.
 In 2002, passenger service was completely cancelled along with the popular excursion services including the Royal Hudson.
 The excursion services were later leased to a private operator with the exception of the Royal Hudson which is now operated as a heritage railway by a non-profit group, the West Coast Railway Association.

-The plug was finally pulled in 2003 when the government announced the sale of all operations and assets with the exception of the rail right-of-way.
 The sale was riddled with controversy.
 During the previous election, Premier Gordon Campbell had made a commitment not to sell the railway.
 Critics denounced the sale, claiming the railway had been deliberately under-funded.
-Six months after the announcement, the government accepted a bid from the (CN).
+Six months after the announcement, the government accepted a bid from CN.

 During the investigation that followed, it was revealed that both the CPR and BNSF had dropped out of the bidding process to purchase BC Rail due to "blatant favouritism" towards CN.
 In an ironic twist of fate it was later revealed that CN contributed $172,410 to the Liberal party following the sale.
+The railway was profitable at the time of sale and it is unknown whether the decision was affected by political contributions.

 In a further development that led to criminal proceedings two government employees, David Basi and Bob Virk, were accused of accepting a bribe from Erik Bornmann, an OmniTRAX lobbyist.
 Bornmann later plea-bargained in exchange for immunity from prosecution.
 Proceedings dragged on until 2010 when both men pleaded guilty to lesser charges.